Updated: March 17, 2026

 What are the current average mortgage interest rates in Portugal?

-Average mortgage rates in Portugal will vary based on the type of mortgage:
+The national average mortgage rates in Portugal will vary based on the type of mortgage:

 - Fixed rate: 2.5 – 3.8 Percent